 What you had before marriage in California will most likely be yours after you end your marriage.
 Anything you attain during your marriage in California will most like be divided between you and your spouse.
 The property obtained during a California marriage is known as martial assets which becomes a community interest upon divorce.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing divorce and community property.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 Marital Assets is all property acquired during the course of the marriage, regardless of ownership or who holds the title to the property.
 Examples of marital assets may include, homes, cash, stocks, bonds, cars, pensions, and insurance.
 Upon divorce, all marital assets are considered community property to be divided by the spouses.